SA-Lowell/VideoServer_Test/README.md

 ├── go.mod
 ├── generate_hls.cpp //NOt used for this
 ├── ad_insert.cpp //This takes a video, splits it into 2 parts, inserts otehr videos (ads) into those splits, and recombines the video.
 It also creates the h264 files
+├── ad_break_detector.cpp // This is just used fror detecting potential ad breaks in a file.
+It does nothing more than output timestamps so I can then manually investigate those times.
 ├── compiled_episode/
 │   └── full.mp4 //Note: If I double click this to run it it runs fine in VLC.
 ├── video/